Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

-Whether you’re returning to the office, going fully remote, or giving your team the flexibility to choose, Zoom can keep you safe and connected.
+Whether you’re returning to the office, allowing your team to work remotely, or giving your team the flexibility to choose, Zoom can keep you safe and connected.

 As a sense of normalcy begins to return after a year of extreme changes, decisions now need to be made about what the next phase of work will look like for your teams and your company.
 Will you be fully returning to the office?
 Will you leave the office behind and embrace a fully remote workspace?
-Or will you offer your employees the choice to work where they want, building a hybrid workspace with both fully remote and in-office options?
+Or will you offer your employees flexible work options to work where they want, building a hybrid workplace with both work from home and in-office options?